For New & Expecting Parents at NYU Langone Hospital—Brooklyn

 At NYU Langone Hospital—Brooklyn, we provide soon-to-be parents with the education and support they need to have healthy, happy pregnancies and the best-possible birth experiences.
 Through our parent education classes, certified birth educators teach you how to advocate for yourself throughout your pregnancy, inform you about what to expect during childbirth, how to care for a newborn, and ways to ensure your baby’s safety.
 Soon-to-be fathers can also receive support through our Boot Camp for New Dads program.

 To learn more about why you should choose NYU Langone Hospital—Brooklyn for your delivery, we invite you to attend our free Ready, Set, Baby! information session, taught by our nurses.
 These presentations introduce you to our facilities, explain the NYU Langone Hospital—Brooklyn birth experience, and answer any questions you may have.

 Labor, Delivery, and Recovery

-You may have two family members or friends with you during labor and delivery.
 After your baby is born, you are brought to a room in our maternity department.
-A certified lactation consultant can provide breastfeeding assistance and education, and we provide your baby with clothing, blankets, and diapers.
+We provide your baby with clothing, blankets, and diapers.
 We have suggestions on how to prepare for your newborn’s hospital stay.

 Most of our postpartum rooms accommodate two patients.
 Private rooms are available for an extra fee.
 You can request one through the nursing staff.
 Guests are welcome but must follow our visitor policy.